MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

 ### Report a problem

 Your [!INCLUDE[prod_short](includes/prod_short.md)] reselling partner helps you with technical support.
-This section makes it easy for you to contact your reselling partner, if they've submitted their support contact details.
+This section makes it easy for you to contact your reselling partner, if they submit their support contact details.
 If your [!INCLUDE[prod_short](includes/prod_short.md)] partner then can't resolve the problem, they raise a support ticket with Microsoft.

 For more information, see [Escalating support issues to Microsoft](/dynamics365/business-central/dev-itpro/administration/manage-technical-support#escalating-support-issues-to-microsoft) in the administration content.